All our NON live base station station training is done through Target solutions.

 ALS TRAINING POLICIES

-The Medical Program Director (MPD) of Mason County requires that all paramedics and intermediate providers attend at least six Base Station Meetings (BSM) each year to maintain active protocols.
+The Medical Program Director (MPD) of Mason County requires that all paramedics and intermediate providers attend at least eight Base Station Meetings (BSM) each year to maintain active protocols.

 There are no exceptions for absence from any one of the required six Base Station Meetings unless the provider is a new employee.

-The six meetings can be a collection of live attendance or BSM videos viewed.
+The eight meetings can be a collection of live attendance or BSM videos viewed.

-Of the six base stations, one must be a practical/skill session with hands on participation.
+Of the eight base stations, one must be a practical/skill session with hands on participation.